Great Hospital

 The Great Hospital is a medieval hospital that has been serving the people of Norwich in Norfolk, UK, since the 13th century.
+It is linked to the Church of England Cathedral next to it.

 It is situated on a 7 acre site in a bend of the River Wensum to the north-east of Norwich Cathedral.
 Founded in 1249 by Bishop Walter de Suffield, the hospital was originally known as Giles's Hospital.
 What makes the hospital notable today is its history of continuous care, the range of existing medieval buildings on the hospital grounds (most of which are still in use), and the extensive archives that record the hospital's long history.

 History

 The original beneficiaries of the new hospital in 1249 were aged priests, poor scholars, and sick and hungry paupers.
 Clerics remained unmarried in this period, so they had no family to support them in old age.
 The poor scholars, boys selected on merit from local song schools, were to receive a daily meal during term times.
 This was to continue until the boy had achieved a good grasp of Latin.
 With this help, bright but poor boys were given the chance to train as choristers or even to enter the priesthood.

 Thirty beds were earmarked for the sick poor, and thirteen paupers were to be fed at the hospital gates each day.
 Four chaplains, a deacon and sub-deacon, as well as a master of St. Giles's, were appointed.
 The hospital was modelled upon the Augustinian rule under which excessive liturgical ritual was discouraged to permit more time for charitable works.
 Nevertheless, the master and chaplains were bound to sing three masses a day, including one for Bishop Suffield's soul, as well as a weekly mass in honour of Saint Giles.